pippinmole/Unity-Game-Modding/README.md

 8. Similar to how you hooked the first method, select the method and click `Hook This Method`.
 Set the `Hook Name` to `InitLogging` and ensure the `Hook Type` is set to `Simple`.

 After patching Assembly-CSharp.dll, Oxide should be loaded when you run the server.
 When running your server, a new `oxide` folder should appear in your root game directory.
 If this is not the case, ensure you followed each step carefully.

+> You should be able to confirm your DLL is loaded, along with any error messages, by navigating to `oxide > logs`

+> For more examples on how to extend your Oxide.YourGame.dll, you can use dnSpy or other DLL inspection tools to view [Oxide.Rust](https://umod.org/games/rust)

 ### Restoring Assembly-CSharp
 If you mistakenly patch the wrong method, or want to revert for any reason, simply delete the `Assembly-CSharp.dll`, and rename `Assembly-CSharp_Original.dll` to `Assembly-CSharp.dll`.